 Camiguin is best experienced than described, they say.
 Rent a multicab for a tour of the island (~P2500.00 for a big multicab that can fit 12 persons, including port transfers).
 With its natural wonders and historic landmarks, tourists will definitely enjoy these sites:

-- Others: Taste the Pastel de Camiguin, a very yummy yema filled bun, visit Macao Cold Spring, Tangub Hot Spring, Mantigue Island, Taguines Lagoon, dive spots of Jicdup and Burias shoals, Ancestral Houses, Old Churches and Centennial Tree.
-Dine in Luna Ristorante.
-Diving in the diverse and unspoiled waters around the province.
-Tour nearby Cagayan de Oro City and try White Water Rafting in the river.
+Taste the Pastel de Camiguin, a very yummy yema filled bun; visit Macao Cold Spring, Tangub Hot Spring, Mantigue Island, Kibila Giant Clam Sanctuary and Taguines Lagoon; dine in Luna Ristorante; dive or snorkel in the diverse and unspoiled waters around the province; tour nearby Cagayan de Oro City, Bukidnon and Butuan.

 Day 1: Camiguin En Route and White Sand Bar Sunset